Inside: Worried about being away from your kids? 5 bookish ways to show them they’re loved, even when you’re apart + FREE diamonds!

 The PERFECT way to start the day.

-When I told him, his downturned mouth, drooping shoulders, and trembling chin brought a lump to my throat.
+When I told my son about the trip, his downturned mouth, drooping shoulders, and trembling chin brought a lump to my throat.

-How can we help our kids feel close to us when we’re far away?
+How can we help our kids feel close to us when we’re away?

 5 (bookish) ways to make up for being away from your kids